SU-SWS/decanter-web/content/_pages/about-governance.md

 * Brand compliant
 * Accessible
 * Meet our [Coding Standards](page/use-decanter-as-a-developer-code-standards)

+New components will be reviewed by at least one member each of our design and technical teams.
+Code submitted from contributors outside the core Decanter team will be reviewed by at least two Decanter team members.
+We are active believers in peer review, so expect questions, comments, and suggestions throughout.

 Please see both our [Technical Contribution Guidelines](/page/about-contributing/) and our [Visual Guidelines](/page/visual-guidelines/) for more details.